Saturday, August 31, 2013

 Facts

-Norman was the godfather of the son of director Douglas Camfield and actor wife Sheila Dunn.
+Norman was the godfather of the son of director Douglas Camfield and wife Sheila Dunn.

 In 2015 Toby Hadoke released his Who's Round interview with Norman here.